 What should I know when You will be creating a five-minute presentation on your chosen subject.
-Sections 01 and H1 will preparing for the give their presentation during a lab period to their peers; Section W1 will record themselves and upload the video to YouTube for the instructor to view.
+Sections 01 and H1 will give preparing for the their presentation during a lab period to their peers; Section W1 will record themselves and upload the video to YouTube for the instructor to view.
 The presentation must be well prepared and interesting; sloppy preparation shows in the presentation portion.
 Students can use videos, presentation software (PowerPoint, etc.), posters and chalk to enhance their presentation.
 Presentation software users will be limited to a maximum of six slides; more invokes a penalty.

-Section W1: I encourage students to record themselves on their phone, then upload the video to YouTube or Vimeo.
-You can send the link (to an unlisted video, not private) to me for watching later.
+Section W1: I encourage students to record themselves on their phone, then upload the video to YouTube, etc. You can send the link (to an unlisted video, not private) to me for watching later.
+I need to see you for 90% or more of the presentation for full credit.